stitchdata/docs/_destinations/microsoft-azure.md

             content: |
               The first step in the loading process for {{ destination.display_name }} destinations is to load the extracted data into [Azure Blob Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction){:target="new"}.

               Blob storage is intended for storing massive amounts of unstructured data.
-In the next step, Stitch will use Polybase to retrieve the data from blob storage and prepare it for loading into {{ destination.display_name }}.
+In the next step, Stitch will use Polybase to retrieve the data from Blob Storage and prepare it for loading into {{ destination.display_name }}.

           - title: "Step 2: Prep data using Polybase"
             anchor: "prep-data-polybase"